Want to drive more sales and customer loyalty with WooCommerce coupons?

 Step 2: Create a store checkout

-First, create a custom store checkout to replace the default WooCommerce checkout page.
+First, you need to create a custom checkout that will replace the default WooCommerce checkout page.
+You can import any prebuilt template to create a custom store checkout.

 Step 3: Add an order bump to offer a free gift